“Borderless Behavior Analytics” is a MUST READ for understanding the next generation of predictive security analytics.

 Meet the cyber security expert contributors in the second edition of Borderless Behavior Analytics

 It’s exciting to be taking over the helm of managing editor for the second edition of “Borderless Behavior Analytics – Who’s Inside?
 What’re They Doing?”
 In this new edition, we continue the rich collaborative effort with top experts in the industry.
-We also open the vision of the borderless story, as we respond to, and expand on, topical areas of interest in the marketplace.
+We also open the vision of the borderless story, as we respond to, and expand on, topical areas of interest in the next generation of predictive security.

 The vaunted list of our Who’s Who caliber of new contributors includes: